JustalK/PORTFOLIO/setup.md

 * postcss - for automaticaly adding the autoprefixer (I'm lazy)
 * css-loader - for translating css into commonJs
 * style-loader - for creating styles node from js String
+* vuejs - for managing the templates and the components of my SPA

 ### webpack